TheGrove/grunt-channel-builder/README.md

 #### channel.folderNamePattern
 Type: `String`

 Each channel has a folder name pattern that will include or exclude files that match the file pattern if that file is in either a subfolder that has the pattern in the folder name or a common file that belongs to all channels.
-The only exception is the 'default pattern'
+The only exception is the 'default' channel which will list files that don't match any other channel.

 ### Usage Examples